marcelduplessis/Optimal-Interpolation-Glider-Data/README.md

 I perform the objective mapping as follows, first define a uniform grid.
 Here I use a constant grid of 0.1 days in the horizontal and 10 m in the vertical.
 Important parameters here are LX, LY and E.

+As per discussion with Isabelle Giddy, there appeared to be no correlation length scale for LX (horizontal grid) and as such a value of 1 was chosen.
+A value of 250 was eye-balled to be where the variogram levelled out and so the lengthscale 250 was chosen for LY.
+A valu

 ```matlab

 %define uniform grid (0.1 days,10 m)